Taking Notes: The Secret to Getting Better Results in Life

 Whether in high school, college, even in business meetings, chances are you or someone around you is taking notes.
 You may wonder how necessary or helpful note-taking is.
 Are you just wasting ink?
 We’re going to dive into the importance of taking notes, the benefits, and the best ways to do it.

 Local note-taking expert, Nicole Liem Yang of Show Me the Notes, recently came to speak at Life Launch, our life skills program for helping young adults who left the foster care system without a forever family.
-With her permission, we’re sharing a few of her note-taking and study skill secrets with you below.
+We’re sharing a few of her note-taking and study skill secrets with you below, with her permission.

 Note Taking: Why It’s Important